-In fact, the clinical situation is much more complex than it appears on the surface.
-It is now apparent that there is a continuum of altered ovarian function that relates to a decline in ovarian function.
-In some cases, impaired ovarian responsiveness is not detectable until a woman undergoes ovarian stimulation with gonadotropins as a treatment for infertility.
-Women who respond poorly to gonadotropin stimulation as part of assisted reproduction treatments experience an earlier menopause and exhibit menstrual cycle characteristics suggestive of ovarian ageing.
-11,23-26 Thus, a significant proportion of asymptomatic women experiencing regular menses may be at risk of early-onset sub-fertility, representing a clinical continuum that is also best termed POI.^{22,27,28} A corollary is the perspective that it is not the chronological age of a woman that determines her reproductive age, but rather the period of time that must elapse before menopause occurs.1 to stimulate the ovary adequately is prima facia evidence that the impaired response is due to some abnormality in ovarian function.
-The term 'insufficiency' refers to the fact that ovarian responsiveness remains, although below normal.
+In reality, the terms 'premature ovarian failure' and 'premature menopause' are problematic because they imply the permanent cessation of ovarian function.
+In fact, many women with this condition experience intermittent ovarian function that may last for decades after the diagnosis.
+Pregnancy may also occur in some women many years after the diagnosis.21 The preferred term for the condition is 'primary ovarian insufficiency' (POI), as first introduced by Fuller Albright in 1942.22 undergoes ovarian stimulation with gonadotropins as a treatment for infertility.
+Women who respond poorly to gonadotropin stimulation as part of assisted reproduction treatments experience an earlier menopause and exhibit menstrual cycle characteristics suggestive of ovarian aging.^{11,23-26} Thus, a significant proportion of asymptomatic women experiencing regular menses may be at risk of early-onset sub-fertility, representing a clinical continuum that is also best termed POI.^{22,27,28} A corollary is the perspective that it is not the chronological age of a woman that determines her reproductive age, but rather the period of time that must elapse before menopause occurs.1